juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //picture of a bunch of mouths
 ![bengio_language_model.png]({{site.baseurl}}/assets/bengio_language_model.jpg)

-With those transformations in place, we can assure that our net will receive inputs of the same part of the face every time without any additional noise improving our precision on the final model, the output of this step will be our true training data, finally!
+With those transformations in place, our net will receive inputs of the same part of the face for each image.
+The total output of this step will be 2256 mouths.

 # Histogram Equalization
-A usefull technique for highlighting the details on the image is to apply histogram equalization:
+A usefull technique for highlighting the details on the image is to apply histogram equalization, note that this step is already applied on create_mouth_training_data.py:

 ```python
 def histogram_equalization(img):